osodevops/aws-terraform-module-tableau-public/examples/tableau-infrastructure-modules/environments/staging/tableau-standalone/README.md

 e.g. `root_disk_size = "150"`

 # Setting Terraform version
-If you require a specific terraform version, edit the following files and fields
+If you require a specific terraform version, edit the following files and fields in each deployment directory
 - `terraform.tf`: edit the field `required_version`
 - `.terraform-verion`: Replace the version number